 08 of 08

-Coco bedding is a comfortable, soft fiber bedding for snakes and other reptiles.
+Coconut fiber bedding is a comfortable, soft fiber bedding for snakes and other reptiles.
 It has natural odor fighting properties, and it's a "green" substance that lets snakes burrow.
-You can easily find it in pet stores.
+You can easily find it in pet stores or on Amazon, sold by brands like Coco Soft, Coco Bedding and Tropicoco Husk.

 At The Spruce, our Expert writers are committed to researching and writing thoughtful and editorially independent reviews of the best products for your life and your family.
 If you like what we do, you can support us through our chosen links, which earn us a commission.
 Learn more about our review process.